Computational Methods in Architecture (MSc)

 With your online application you will need to provide:

-If you do not have a degree in a relevant area, your application may be considered on the basis of your professional experience.
-Please provide additional evidence to support your application such as signed and dated employer references.
+If you do not have a degree in a relevant area, or your final degree classification is below a 2:1, your application may be considered on the basis of your professional experience and evidence of your previous computational experience.
+Please provide additional evidence to support your application such as an employer reference.
+References should include information regarding how the referee knows you and for how long as well as their assessment of your skills, experience, and suitability for this programme.
+References should be signed, dated and no more than six months old at the time you submit your application.

 Application Deadline